Philippine Basketball Association: Team popularity

 In 2008, a survey by the Social Weather Stations showed that Purefoods shares the honor of the league's most popular team along with Barangay Ginebra.
 It appeared that Ginebra was the most popular team among men, while Purefoods was the most popular among women.
 Also, Ginebra was more popular in Metro Manila and Luzon and in classes ABC, while Purefoods was more popular in Visayas and Mindanao and in class D. The two teams were tied for most supporters in class E. In terms of percentage of supporters, the survey showed that, after Ginebra and Purefoods (which both got 31%), are San Miguel Beermen (21%), Alaska (13%), Sta.
 Lucia (5%), Red Bull (4%), Talk N' Text (3%), Coca-Cola (1%), and Air 21 (1%).
 Notably, the top three teams that have the most supporters have also been considered the most talent-laden teams.
 They also fall under the San Miguel Corporation umbrella.

 Team rivalries

 The most famous matchup was the Crispa-Toyota rivalry of the 1970s.
 Fans faithfully supported their favorite squads and appeared in the multitudes at the Araneta Coliseum, or wherever the archrivals had met.
 In those days, the players were very passionate.
 On one occasion, they engaged in a major brawl, leading to the arrest and detention of several players from both clubs at Fort Bonifacio.

 The most heated rivalry in the PBA today is that of two teams representing the Ginebra franchise and the Purefoods franchise.
 The rivalry is now commonly known as the Manila Clasico.
 It traces its roots on the original Añejo–Purefoods rivalry of the late 1980s to early 1990s.

-Other short-lived or less intense rivalries include:
+Other intense and/or short-lived rivalries include: